laelbarlow/amoebae/README.md

       proceed to the next step.
     - Otherwise, define the queries you want to search with.
         - This is similar to how genome files are specified (see above).
+        - For simplicity, it is best to select query sequences from the genomes that you plan to use as reference genomes (see below).
         - Input query files must contain peptide (amino acid) sequences, and may be in either single-FASTA (for BLAST searches) or aligned multi-FASTA format (for profile searches with HMMer).